python-rapidjson/python-rapidjson/docs/dumps.rst

    :param bool allow_nan: *compatibility* flag equivalent to ``number_mode=NM_NAN``
    :returns: A Python :class:`str` instance.

-   Encode given Python `obj` instance into a JSON string.

    If `skipkeys` is true (default: ``False``), then dict keys that are not of a basic type (:class:`str`, :class:`int`, :class:`float`, :class:`bool`,